prateekrastogi23/Power-BI---Hospital-Analysis-Dashboard/README.md

 4. Data Source-

---a.
+-- a.
 Source: Simulated and anonymized hospital data collected from Kaggle and curated to represent real-world healthcare operations and domains.
 This dataset was originally sourced from Kaggle and enriched to include key entities across a typical hospital management system.

---b.
+-- b.
 Data Tables Included:
 - Patients: Demographic details, assigned doctors, diagnosis records, and treatment plans.
 - Doctors: Doctor names, departments, consultation counts, earnings, and number of patients handled.
 - Appointments: Scheduling data including doctor-patient linkage, visit dates, status (attended/cancelled), and purpose of visit.